gopalhazra/Computational_Physics_Gopal_Hazra/README.md

 Go to the folder "Computational_physics_PHY617_Gopal_Hazra_IITKanpur" to find 12 assignments encompassing all the topics in computational physics, starting from basic Python, root findings, interpolation, integration, differentiation, ODE, second-order ODE, matrix algebra, and basic PDEs.
 Solutions of all assignments are given in the Jupyter notebook format.

+Note: In case the PDF copy of the assignments shows a rendering error, just download them.